TuoFeiLun/oilgas_pipeline_statistical_data/README.md

 Beacause we will use pipeline simulator software to simulate gas flow in real situation.

-So we should recorrect pipeline physical attribute after we have classed these pipeline information
+We should recorrect pipeline physical attribute after we have classed these pipeline information